Survey on 3D face reconstruction from uncalibrated images: Photometric Methods

-Unlike the works above, \citet{DZengImgVisCom2017} proposed to use only three images (one frontal and two profile ones) and a set of reference meshes.
-First, an initial estimation of the shape is computed using \citep{KemelmacherICCV2011}.
-This initialisation is refined by minimising an energy function with three terms: a shading term that penalises dissimilarity between the initial and the new estimations; a multi-view consistency term that forces projections of the same 3D point onto neighbouring views to be similar for all the reference shapes; and finally a smoothness term that ensures smooth transitions in depth.
+Differently from the works above, \citet{DZengImgVisCom2017} proposed to use only three images (one frontal and two profile ones) and a set of reference meshes as prior knowledge.
+First, an initial estimation of the shape was computed using a single-image reconstruction method \citep{KemelmacherPAMI2011}.
+This initialisation was refined by minimising an energy function with three terms: a shading term that penalised dissimilarity between the initial and the new estimates; a multi-view consistency term that forced projections of the same 3D point onto neighbouring views to be similar for all the reference shapes; and finally a smoothness term that ensured smooth transitions in depth.
 According to \citet{DZengImgVisCom2017}, using a set of reference meshes, contrary to using a single template mesh, helps increasing the probability of finding the most similar candidate for the input face.